 The concept of GPU compiler

 Basicly CPU is SISD (Single Instruction Single Data) Architecture in each core.
 The multimedia instructions in CPU are smaller scaled of SIMD (Single Instruction Multiple Data) while GPU is a large scaled of SIMD processor, coloring millions of pixels of image in few mini seconds.
-Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core in N-Vidia processors.
+Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed tens thousands of functional units in each chip for N-Vidia and other’s manufacturers.

-This chapter is giving a overview for how 3D animation to be created and run on CPU+GPU.
-Give a concept for GPU compiler and HW featrues for graphic application.
-Furthermore, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.
+This chapter is giving an overview for how 3D animation to be created and run on CPU+GPU first.
+After that, providing a concept in GPU compiler and HW featrues for graphic application.
+Finally, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.

 Webiste, Basic theory of 3D graphics with OpenGL, [1].